dwarfthe34/luantibot/README.md

 ### Running the bot
-For running the bot do **`cargo run --release --bin lua_bot serverIP:port name password path/to/bot/lua/file`**
+For running the bot do **`cargo run --release --bin lua_bot serverIP:port name password path/to/bot/lua/file`** It is not very simple yet, that is something i have to work on.

 ### License
 This project in under the GNU General Public License v3.0.
 For more info see LICENSE.